Du kannst diesen Artikel auch auf Deutsch lesen.

 Where open source really matters in terms of security is in regular software.
 The BitBoxApp and virtually any other hardware wallet companion app are open source.
 This is important because you can verify that the code you compile is the code you are running.

-The companion app fulfils an important function here that might not be obvious at first glance: It acts as a gatekeeper for the information exchanged between the hardware wallet and the internet.
+The companion app fulfills an important function here that might not be obvious at first glance: It acts as a gatekeeper for the information exchanged between the hardware wallet and the internet.
 Even if the hardware wallet runs malicious code to send your seed to the manufacturer, this would need its own code in the companion app and could easily be spotted by researchers.
-Especially when running a third-party application such as Sparrow or Electrum, it should be virtually impossible to share any unwanted data with another party.
+Especially when running a third-party application such as Sparrow Wallet or Electrum, it should be virtually impossible to share any unwanted data with another party.

 But what if the wallet could somehow smuggle this data past the gatekeeper?